Common questions about ProxyStack, configuration, SSL, Docker, and more.

 Yes.
 Store profiles in the profiles/ folder (e.g., proxystack.development.json, proxystack.production.json).
 Switch between profiles from the Security tab's Environment dropdown.

-ProxyStack includes: HSTS headers, X-Frame-Options, X-Content-Type-Options, XSS protection headers, IP whitelist/blacklist, REST API authentication, team-based access control (Admin, Developer, Operator, Viewer roles), encrypted secrets vault, and SentinelAI integration for endpoint security.
+ProxyStack includes: HSTS headers, X-Frame-Options, X-Content-Type-Options, XSS protection headers, IP whitelist/blacklist, REST API authentication, team-based access control (Admin, Developer, Operator, Viewer roles), DPAPI-encrypted secrets vault with 8 categories, OWASP Top 10 2025 compliance dashboard, Web Application Firewall with 12 built-in rules, security scanner (29 checks), compliance reporting for SOC2/GDPR/PCI-DSS/HIPAA (28 controls), Zero Trust mTLS with certificate auth policies and network segmentation, and SentinelAI integration for endpoint security.

 Yes.
 Enable it from the Security tab ("Enable REST API on port 9090").
 Endpoints include: /api/status, /api/health, /api/config, /api/sites, /api/apps, /api/apache/start, /api/apache/stop, /api/apache/restart.
 API key authentication is available for production use.